gnarmis/open-food-products-api/README.md

 ~240K food products, their manufacturer, UPC number, ingredients, and also nutritional information.
 Up to date as of Jan 2019.

-Powered by [postgrest](https://github.com/PostgREST/postgrest), because I already cleaned up and put together a postgres database based on information from the BFDL database from USDA.
+Powered by [postgrest](https://github.com/PostgREST/postgrest), because I wanted to learn it.
+Turns out, it's super practical if you are okay preparing a postgres database for it to use!
+And it's FAST –– it uses the db to render JSON, and even supports authentication and authorization using the db in a sane way!
+All I needed to do was to figure out how to create a readonly role and tell postgrest to use that for all unauthenticated users.

 **Demo API** running on a \$5 Digital Ocean droplet: https://open-food-api-demo.kilotau.com/.